 The innate ability to attract what we are focusing on in our lives is known as the Law of Attraction.
 The concept is straightforward.
 If you think of positive thoughts, it can attract positive experiences into your reality.
 Likewise, focusing on negative thoughts invites undesirable experiences to enter your life.

-The premise behind the law of attraction derives from the philosophical way of looking at ourselves as being made of energy.
+The premise behind the law of attraction derives from the philosophical view of ourselves as being made of energy.
 Energy has its way of attracting energy.
-As a consequence, our thoughts, positive or negative, attract the corresponding realities and experiences in our lives.
+Consequently, our thoughts, positive or negative, attract the corresponding realities and experiences in our lives.
 Our thoughts emit the energy we feel, and the translation into good or bad experiences in our lives is called manifestation.

 How old is the Law of Attraction?

 Let’s take a brief look at the history of the Law of Attraction.
-The concept of attraction and manifestation is an eternal one, but it was given its name roughly two centuries ago.
+The concept of attraction and manifestation is eternal, but it was given its name roughly two centuries ago.
 The New Thought movement in the 1800s coined the term and gave the Law of Attraction its name.

-The mid-to late 19th-century saw authors such as Prentice Mulford, Ralph Waldo Trine and Helena Blavatsky use the term.
+The mid-to-late 19th-century authors such as Prentice Mulford, Ralph Waldo Trine, and Helena Blavatsky use the term.
 The Law of Attraction derives from several religious and philosophical traditions, including transcendentalism, Christianity, and Hinduism.

 The more recent works of literature that led to a refreshed perspective on the Law of Attraction are self-help books that became popular.
-Napoleon Hill’s Think and Grow Rich and Louise Hay’s You Can Heal Your Life are two of the more notable books that discuss using the law of attraction.
-A book and movie called The Secret, released in 2006, also made the concept quite popular.
+Napoleon Hill’s Think and Grow Rich and Louise Hay’s You Can Heal Your Life are two of the more notable books discussing the law of attraction.
+In addition, a book and movie called The Secret, released in 2006, also made the concept quite famous.

 Is the Law of Attraction real?

 This is an important question to ask.
-Rather than blindly believing in something, it is healthy to question it and investigate before you adopt that particular line of thinking.
+Rather than blindly believing in something, it is healthy to question it and investigate before adopting that particular line of thinking.

 The Law of Attraction deals with what we know as optimism.
 If you believe in something, it is possible.
-While the name might suggest something like a magnetic pull, that is not exactly how the Law of Attraction works.
-The mind cannot literally draw situations or circumstances towards itself like a magnet.
+While the name might suggest a magnetic pull, that is not precisely how the Law of Attraction works.
+The mind cannot draw situations or circumstances towards itself like a magnet.
 However, an optimistic outlook can provide someone with a significant boost in their drive to achieve their goals.

-Evidence exists suggesting that optimistic people are likelier to see the silver lining and push aside the negative aspects of a situation that can bog them down.
-Having the ability to focus on the positives can help you make effective decisions to work towards your goals without the negative thoughts weighing you down.
+Evidence suggests that optimistic people are likelier to see the silver lining and push aside the negative aspects of a situation that can bog them down.
+Therefore, focusing on the positives can help you make effective decisions to work towards your goals without the negative thoughts weighing you down.

 How we think has more of an impact than you might give it credit for.
-The power of positive thinking can have an immense influence on your life and your physical health.
-There are several studies that link positive thinking with better physical health and even a longer life span.
+The power of positive thinking can significantly influence your life and physical health.
+Several studies link positive thinking with better physical health and even a longer life span.

 Based on survey data, researchers from the Boston University’s School of Medicine, the National Center for PTSD at VA Boston Healthcare System, and Harvard University’s T.H.
 Chan School of Public Health found that optimism is related to greater odds of living longer.
 Another study published in 2012 found that people with high levels of positive thinking were inclined to have a higher meaning in life.